FINANCIAL AID RATE83%

 The list of schools below have been selected by researching which schools offer similar programs to University of Wisconsin – Milwaukee.

-- University of Wisconsin - Parkside in Kenosha, WI (29 miles away)
+- University of Wisconsin - Parkside in Oshkosh, WI (29 miles away)

-- University of Wisconsin - Whitewater in Whitewater, WI (47 miles away)
+- University of Wisconsin - Whitewater in La Crosse, WI (47 miles away)

-- University of Wisconsin - Oshkosh in Oshkosh, WI (74 miles away)
+- University of Wisconsin - Oshkosh in Milwaukee, WI (74 miles away)

-- Northeastern Illinois University in Chicago, IL (76 miles away)
+- Northeastern Illinois University in Evanston, IL (76 miles away)

-- University of Wisconsin Colleges in Madison, WI (76 miles away)
+- University of Illinois at Chicago in North Chicago, IL (84 miles away)